-MARTA Reach is a pilot of an On-Demand Multimodal Public Transit System (ODMTS) in Atlanta to improve accessibility to jobs, healthcare, and healthy food.
-MARTA Reach combines on-demand vehicles to serve the first/last miles, with high-frequency rail or bus routes to transport commuters on dense and congested corridors.
-MARTA Reach takes place in Atlanta, which presents a challenging environment for mobility: Atlanta is the 11th most congested city in the country and MARTA, its public transit agency, only serves about 10% of the commuting share.
-The pilot project will test the efficiency of an ODTMS and provide information on whether a large-scale version would work across MARTA’s service area as the agency is undertaking a comprehensive redesign of its bus network.
-The service will be tested in areas where there is a need for greater transit accessibility in DeKalb, Clayton, and Fulton counties and the City of Atlanta.
-It will connect to nearby fixed bus route transfer hubs, such as rail stations and Park & Rides, and use MARTA’s current fare of $2.50 with transfers included.
+MARTA Reach was a pilot of an On-Demand Multimodal Public Transit System (ODMTS) in Atlanta to improve accessibility to jobs, healthcare, and healthy food.
+MARTA Reach combined on-demand vehicles to serve the first/last miles, with high-frequency rail or bus routes to transport commuters on dense and congested corridors.
+MARTA Reach took place in Atlanta, which presents a challenging environment for mobility: Atlanta is the 11th most congested city in the country and MARTA, its public transit agency, only serves about 10% of the commuting share.
+The pilot project tested the efficiency of an ODTMS and provide information on whether a large-scale version would work across MARTA’s service area as the agency is undertaking a comprehensive redesign of its bus network.
+The service was tested in areas where there is a need for greater transit accessibility in West Atlanta, Belvedere Park, and Fort Gilem.
+It connected to nearby fixed bus route transfer hubs, such as rail stations and Park & Rides, and use MARTA’s current fare of $2.50 with transfers included.
 The following video reviews the outcome of the project.

 On-Demand Multimodal Transit Solution to Bring Equitable, Affordable Transportation to Atlanta’s Underserved Communities